Are rabbits nocturnal?

 Wild rabbits have a fairly regular sleep schedule, while pet rabbits can be a bit more flexible to fit in with the family.

-Our rabbit Annie (above) is still mostly active during twilight hours, but if there are people around she’ll stay awake through the day as well.
+If there are people around she’ll stay awake through the day as well.
 If it’s a quiet day around the house, she’ll happily sleep in the sun all day.

 Rabbits Are Crepuscular